 Business Psychologists are useful when dealing with emotions in the workplace.
 They can support those in leadership and can facilitate learning opportunities.

-Work culture can often suppress the need to express emotion, but if you are feeling upset, concerned or stressed this would present itself in other ways that may not be conducive.
+Work culture can often suppress the need to express emotion, but if you are feeling upset, concerned or stressed this may present itself in other ways that are not conducive.
 Finding the right balance is challenging, but happy workers are often more productive.

 As a leader, it is not your job to ‘make’ people happy, but it does require some sensitivity.
 You may have to be a little more aware of your own emotions while taking notes of others.
 Emotions can impact leadership and management, so finding the right balance and remaining open to the discussion may result in a positive outcome.